Virginia Patton

 Virginia Ann Marie Patton Moss (June 25, 1925 – August 18, 2022) was an American actress.
 After appearing in several films in the early 1940s, she was cast in her most well-known role as Ruth Dakin Bailey in Frank Capra's It's a Wonderful Life (1946).
 In 1949, Patton retired from acting, and her final film credit was The Lucky Stiff (1949).

 Early life

-Patton was born in Cleveland, Ohio on June 25, 1925, to Marie (née Cain) and Donald Patton.
+Virginia Patton was born in Cleveland, Ohio on June 25, 1925, to Marie (née Cain) and Donald Patton.

 She was raised in her father's hometown of Portland, Oregon, where her family moved when she was an infant.

-She was a niece of General George S. Patton.
+She was a great-niece of General George S. Patton Jr.

 Patton graduated from Jefferson High School in Portland, and then moved to Los Angeles, California, where she attended the University of Southern California.

 Career

 While a student at USC, Patton began to audition for acting parts.
 She collaborated in plays with screenwriter William C. DeMille while in college.
 She had several minor supporting film appearances before being cast in Capra's It's a Wonderful Life (1946) as Ruth Dakin Bailey, the wife of George Bailey's younger brother Harry.

 Although Capra did not know Patton personally, she read the role for him, and he signed her to a contract.
 Patton later said that she was the only girl the famous director ever signed in his entire career.
 Patton still gave interviews about It's a Wonderful Life, and she was the last surviving credited member of the adult actors in the film (a number of child actors are still alive).

 Patton made only four films after It's a Wonderful Life, including her first lead in the B-Western Black Eagle (1948).
 She appeared in the drama The Burning Cross (1946), a film about a World War II veteran who becomes embroiled with the Ku Klux Klan upon returning to his hometown.